 44307 Nantes Cedex 3, FRANCE

 Ph.D.
 (Chemical Physics), Institute of Chemical Physics, Russian Academy of Sciences, Moscow, Russia

 B.S., M.S.
 (Engineering Thermophysics), Odessa Technological Institute, Odessa, Ukraine

 Research Interests and Expertise

-- Atomistic modeling of interfacial and confined fluids in clay, cement, and other nano-strucutred materials
+- Atomistic computational modeling of interfacial and confined fluids in clay, cement, and other nano-strucutred materials

 - Environmental materials chemistry: geological nuclear waste disposal, carbon sequestration, shale gas exploration, soil organic matter

 - Structure and properties of supercritical aqueous fluids